 Career breaks and sabbaticals are increasingly popular, and it’s easy to see why.

-Having a career break allows you to recharge and reassess, pursue a new business idea or lifelong ambition, or travel the world without having to wait until retirement.
+Having a career break allows you to recharge and reassess, pursue a new business idea or lifelong ambition, or travel the world without waiting until retirement.

-However, extensive time away from the rat race does have its drawback.
+However, extensive time away from the rat race does have its drawbacks.

 Not only do you have to cope with an earnings gap, but your long-term career prospects may also take a hit.

-Thirdly (and most often overlooked) an earnings gap can also mean a reduction in your pensions (both state pension and private/workplace pensions).
+Thirdly, and most often overlooked, an earnings gap can also mean a reduction in your pensions (both your state pension and private/workplace pensions).

-If you’re considering taking a break, it’s important to weigh up these costs and risks against the undoubted benefits of spreading your wings.
+If you’re considering taking a break, weighing up these costs and risks against the undoubted benefits of spreading your wings is important.

 Here are some tips for planning your getaway.